MOV-AI/frontend-npm-lib-react/README.md

 4. Open the directory you just created to see your repository’s files.

 Now that you're more familiar with your Bitbucket repository, go ahead and add a new file locally.
 You can [push your change back to Bitbucket with SourceTree](https://confluence.atlassian.com/x/iqyBMg), or you can [add, commit,](https://confluence.atlassian.com/x/8QhODQ) and [push from the command line](https://confluence.atlassian.com/x/NQ0zDQ).

+# Troubleshooting

+## Invalid hook

+When running the lib-react locally from IDE or another app, you might have an issue with invalid hooks with the following message: "Error: Invalid hook call.
+Hooks can only be called inside of the body of a function component."

+To fix it, stop the development server of IDE (or the other app), stop the buildDev of lib-react and run the following command in lib-react repository root:

+`sudo npm link ../mov-fe-app-ide/node_modules/react`